juspay/jenkins-nix-ci/README.md

 # jenkins-nix-ci

-WIP: NixOS configuration to run Jenkins and Nix-based build agents via nix-darwin and NixOS
+**WIP**: NixOS configuration to run Jenkins and Nix-based build agents via nix-darwin and NixOS

+**NOTE**: This repo will not be re-usable until https://github.com/juspay/jenkins-nix-ci/issues/3

 ## Local development